RRyanward/Audio-Radar-7.1/README.md

 4. Use the tray icon to select your audio input device and adjust thresholds.

-Feel free to open issues or pull requests.
+Feel free to pull requests.
 Star ⭐ the repo if you find it useful!

 Created by Ryan Ward (https://tafaricraft.com)